maxpohlmann/Alonzo/README.md

 ≡  3
 ```

-There are also Church encodings of basic arithmetic operators:
+There are also Church encodings of basic arithmetic operators, e.g.:

 ```
 λ$ !
 Mult = \x y z.(x (y z))